Updated: Mar 23

 3. Static Vision

-This Limerick three-piece have been my favourite band in Ireland since I heard their debut EP Faith in the Future last year.
+Static Vision are a three-piece from Limerick and have been my favourite band in Ireland since I heard their debut EP Faith in the Future last year.
 Imagine Kurt Cobain meets The Rubberbandits on a night out and he decides to give it all up, move to Limerick and spend the summer writing tunes and drinking cans.
 I later found out that they’d recorded it two years previous but just “never got around to releasing it”.
 All you have to do is listen and you’ll share in my disbelief that any band could sit on something so unbelievably good for so long.
 Having spent the summer writing, they’re now back in the studio and there’s nobody I recommend seeing live more once gigs return.
+Listen to their podcast on Blowtorch Records.

 4. The Love Buzz